 Growing your B2B social media accounts can be tough.
 Breaking through the noise and getting your posts seen isn’t easy, and the increasing importance of social media is only turning up the pressure.
-Because of this, more and more companies are purchasing computer-generated bot followers to artificially grow their accounts and make it seem like they are more popular than they really are.
+Because of this, more and more companies are purchasing computer-generated bot followers to artificially grow their accounts.
+These bots make it seem like they are more popular than they really are.

 Skewing Your Analytics

 Let’s pretend that you’ve purchased 10,000 “followers” and have grown your account tenfold overnight.
-It might look good on paper, but when it comes time to calculate analytics like engagement rate or impressions per post, your data will be incorrect.
+It might look good on paper.
+However, when it comes time to calculate analytics like engagement rate or impressions per post, your data will be incorrect.

-These fake bot accounts will not interact with your content.
+Fake bot accounts will not interact with your content.
 They will not retweet you, like your photos, or share your posts.
-So the more fake accounts that follow you, the worse your engagement rate will be — along with other analytics that are calculated similarly.
+So the more fake accounts that follow you, the worse your engagement rate will be—along with other analytics that are calculated similarly.

 This will also affect how your posts appear on newsfeeds.
 Social media platforms are continuing to move away from chronological timelines and more towards targeted, top content.
 That means low engagement rates will move your posts to the bottom of newsfeeds.